 PUPA: 47mm.
 Very closely resembles that of Polyptychus trilineatus, the only notable differences being that in P. dentatus the dorsum of segment 2 is more rugose, and these rugosities are black, and the dorsal line of the same segment is generally raised into a ridge.

 As in the case of some species of the genus Clanis the larva may lie quiescent for six months or more before pupating, the moth then emerging soon after pupation has taken place.
 The moth rests with the wings held horizontal and not touching the abdomen, which is held strongly up-curved in the male, straight in the female (Bell & Scott, 1937).

 Larval hostplants.
-In India on Cordia dichotoma, C. sebestena and Ehretia laevis (Boraginaceae) (Bell & Scott, 1937).
+In India on Cordia dichotoma, Cordia sebestena and Ehretia laevis (Boraginaceae) (Bell & Scott, 1937).

 China: Not present.
-So far, records from Yunnan, China, are misidentifications of P. chinensis draconis.
+So far, records from Yunnan, China, are misidentifications of Polyptychus chinensis.